GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?
+> ### And programming computers was so fascinating.
+You create your own little universe, and then it does what you tell it to do.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Vint Cerf*

 ---
 ## 🏎 Quick Facts